Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_oldman_enabled                          0       // Whether or not the old man should spawn ttt_killer_enabled                          0       // Whether or not the killer should spawn ttt_zombie_enabled                          0       // Whether or not the zombie should spawn
+ttt_oldman_enabled                          0       // Whether or not the old man should spawn ttt_killer_enabled                          0       // Whether or not the killer should spawn ttt_zombie_enabled                          0       // Whether or not the zombie should spawn ttt_madscientist_enabled                    0       // Whether or not the madscientist should spawn

 // Individual Role Spawn Weights ttt_hypnotist_spawn_weight                  1       // The weight assigned to spawning the hypnotist